external-secrets/external-secrets/docs/provider/conjur.md

 ### Pre-requirements

-This section describes the pre-requirements before installing the Conjur Provider
+This section contains the list of the pre-requirements before installing the Conjur Provider.

 *   Running Conjur Server
+    -   These items will be needed in order to configure the secret-store
-  * Conjur endpoint - include the scheme but no trailing '/', ex: https://myapi.example.com
+        +   Conjur endpoint - include the scheme but no trailing '/', ex: https://myapi.example.com
-  * Conjur credentials (hostid, apikey)
+        +   Conjur credentials (hostid, apikey)
-  * Cert for conjur server is OPTIONAL, unless using a **self-signed cert**, then this **field** is **required**
+        +   Certificate for Conjur server is OPTIONAL -- But, **when using a self-signed cert add to caBundle is required**
 *   Kubernetes cluster
-  * External Secrets Operator is installed
+    -   External Secrets Operator is installed

 ### Create External Secret Store Definition